Please read the below information to ensure that you understand the terms and conditions for booking a tour with us:

 Purchasing Airfare or Train Tickets

-You are welcome to book your own airfare and train tickets.
-We cannot purchase airfare, but we can purchase train tickets for you.
-We generally encourage you to book your own airfare online and we will direct you to the cheapest websites and give you guidance on which flight(s) to book.
-Airfare prices fluctuate throughout the year but it is generally cheapest to book 1-3 months in advance and the summer months (July-August) will be the most expensive.
-We recommend you use Chinese booking websites like Ctrip as international sites such as Expedia, Kayak, etc. often charge much higher prices.
+While we are happy to purchase the airfare and train tickets for you, you are also welcome to book your own airfare and train tickets.
+Airfare prices fluctuate throughout the year but it is generally cheapest to book 1-3 months in advance.
+The summer months (July-August) will be the most expensive.
+If you are booking on your own, we recommend you use Chinese booking websites like Ctrip as international sites such as Expedia, Kayak, etc. often charge much higher prices.

 Train Ticket prices in China never change but train tickets can be more difficult to purchase and availability is often limited, especially during busy travel times such as July and August, Chinese New Year, and the first week of October, which is a national holiday and many local Chinese are traveling.
-We are happy to help you with purchasing your train tickets.
-Tickets can be purchased 30-60 days in advance depending on the tickets.
-Generally, overnight sleeper trains can sell out very quickly, even on the first day they go on sell.
+Tickets can be purchased 30-60 days in advance depending on the route.
+Generally, overnight sleeper trains can sell out very quickly, even on the first day they are available.
 High speed train tickets can often be purchased very last minute as the prices are higher than the normal trains and many locals will opt for the cheaper options.
 If you request for us to book a certain seat or sleeper class on the trains, we will do our best to fulfill your request, but due to the unpredictable nature of the train ticket system in China, we will inform you if we cannot and offer alternatives.
-We recommend booking at least 60 days in advance if you will also need to purchase train tickets for your journey.
+We recommend booking your tour at least 60 days in advance to ensure we can make proper reservations for the train tickets.

 Requests for Changes to the Itinerary